Project presentations

 Your demonstration consists of two parts:

-• about 10 minutes presentations of the work using whiteboard and/or slides/transparencies
+• about 10 minutes presentations of the work using whiteboard and computer based presentation

 • about 5 minutes demonstration of the working program